MortenSorensenNOR/RISC-V-CPU/README.md

 # RISC-V-CPU
-Builind a RISC-V compliant CPU in SystemVerilog
+Building a RISC-V compliant CPU in SystemVerilog.
+Testing done in Verilator.